riot-ci/RIOT/tests/driver_hmc5883l/README.md

 To use the data-ready interrupt (**DRDY), the application has to enable module `hmc5883l_int` and has to configure the GPIO to which the interrupt signal is connected.
-This is done by overrding the default configuration parameter `HMC5883L_PARAM_DRDY` if necessary, for example:
+This is done by overrding the default configuration parameter `HMC5883L_PARAM_INT_PIN` if necessary, for example:

 ```
 USEMODULE=hmc5883l_int CFLAGS='-DHMC5883L_PARAM_INT_PIN=GPIO_PIN\(0,12\)' \
 make flash -C tests/driver_hmc5883l BOARD=...
 ```

+The heading angle is calculated for a magnetic declination in radians defined by `HMC5883L_MAG_DECL`.
+This depends on the current location.
+The value for the current location can be determined at http://www.magnetic-declination.com/.